biratrai/bookmark-manager/README.md

 ### Supporting Links

-  [^realmedit]: [Realm](https://realm.io/) is Realm is a replacement for SQLite & Core Data.
+  [Realm](https://realm.io/) is Realm is a replacement for SQLite & Core Data.
 Realm is not an ORM on top of SQLite.
 Instead it uses its own persistence engine, built for simplicity (& speed).
 Easy to use, Cross platform, trusted and open source.